Yushi-Y/HuggingFace-patronizing-language-classifer/README.md

-# NLP CW: Detect Patronising or Condescending language using Transformer-based Models from HuggingFace
+# Classifying patronizing and condescending language with BERT-based models on HuggingFace
 Description:
 - Added a classification layer on top of three BERT-based models (e.g. DistilBERT, RoBERTa) on Hugging Face to classify patronising and condescending language.
 - The final ensemble model outperformed the baseline RoBERTa model set by the SemEval 2022 task organisers (Task 4).